 Also, taking a laptop apart is not as easy as a desktop.

 If you are technically inclined this is a good option for a laptop otherwise stick with a USB adapter.

 Setting up a computer laptop or desktop with Bluetooth ability is easy to do.

-For those who have technical abilities than a internal card is a good option.
-For those looking for a plug-and-play option than using a USB dongle would be best.
+For those who have technical abilities, an internal card is a good option.
+For those looking for a plug-and-play option, then using a USB dongle would be best.

 Also, keep in mind what the Bluetooth version of the device you need to use has.

 While Bluetooth is backward compatible for the most part, there can be problems occasionally depending on the device.